 - excessive speed of trolleys and vehicles;

-- driving trolleys without the necessary visibility;
+- driving forklifts without the necessary visibility;

-- failure to respect signs and priorities;
+- failure to respect signs and right of way;

 - transit of pedestrians and vehicles outside the designated and prescribed areas;